Join us at 51 York Street in the Byward Market to celebrate Canada Day! Our homemade gluten free fare will include poutine, ribs, sausage, and more!

-View this year’s Christmas Menu at Olive & Chili 100% Gluten Free!
+View this year’s Holiday Menu at Olive & Chili

 Gluten-free products are everywhere.
 From sliced bread to salad dressing, it seems nearly every food product has a gluten-free alternative these days.
 So what is gluten, where did it come from, and what is it doing in our food in the first place?